davidkazanjian/dispossession/README.md

 Dispossession
-CURfF project on cases of Adam and Juan Patricio
+CURF project on cases of Adam and Juan Patricio